TheOpenSpaceProgram/osp-magnum/README.md

 ### Dependencies

 Dependencies are included as submodules in the 3rdparty folder.
-Magnum is configures to use SDL2, which can be changed in src/types.h by changing the Application include path.
+Magnum is configures to use SDL2, which should be automatically found by CMake.
+It can be changed to another backend like GLFW in src/types.h by changing the Application include path.

 ```cpp